l7mp/dcontroller/README.md

 reconciliation*.
 Declarative Kubernetes API translation allows to view the Kubernetes API as a NoSQL database and run simple declarative queries on it.
-This can be done by registering an aggregation pipeline (inspired by [MongoDB aggregators](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) to map the Kubernetes API resources to a *view* of interest to the controller.
+This can be done by registering an aggregation pipeline (inspired by [MongoDB aggregators](https://www.mongodb.com/docs/manual/core/aggregation-pipeline)) to map the Kubernetes API resources to a *view* of interest to the controller.
 These views are dynamically maintained by the declarative controller runtime, by running the aggregation pipeline on the watch events automatically installed for the base Kubernetes API resources on top of which the view is defined on.
-Incremental reconciliation then means that the controller can watch the incremental changes to the views, instead of the raw ("materialized") views, which simplifies writing [level-triggered conrollers](https://hackernoon.com/level-triggering-and-reconciliation-in-kubernetes-1f17fe30333d).
+Incremental reconciliation then means that the controller can watch the incremental changes to the views, instead of the raw ("materialized") views, which simplifies writing [edge-triggered conrollers](https://hackernoon.com/level-triggering-and-reconciliation-in-kubernetes-1f17fe30333d).

 ## Caveats